Comparative Negligence and the 51 Percent Bar in Florida

 Reviewed by Graham W. Syfert, Esq., Florida Bar No. 39104.
 Last updated .

 Florida used to be a pure comparative negligence state: a plaintiff 90 percent at fault recovered 10 percent.
 HB 837 changed that on March 24, 2023.
-Section 768.81(6) now imposes a 51 percent bar.
+Section 768.81(6) now imposes a more-than-50-percent bar.
 A plaintiff more than 50 percent at fault recovers nothing.
 Medical-negligence claims still apply pure comparative fault.

 Under pure comparative negligence, every percentage point reduced damages but never eliminated them.
 A 90-percent-at-fault plaintiff recovered 10 percent of damages.
 A 99-percent-at-fault plaintiff recovered 1 percent.
 There was always a path to some recovery.